Associated Researchers

 Research Areas

-Prof. Dr. Sabelo Ndlovu-Gatsheni
+Prof. Dr. Sabelo Ndlovu-Gatsheni (University of Calgary, Canada)

 Research Areas

-Dr. Nathaniel Umukoro (Visiting)
+Dr. Nathaniel Umukoro (Western Delta University, Nigeria)

 Nathaniel Umukoro is a visiting Alexander Von Humboldt Research Fellow.
 His research focuses on democracy, public health, and conflict in Nigeria.
 Currently, he examines Nigeria's food security policies from a social perspective, particularly regarding the impacts of the COVID-19 pandemic.